awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure-hooks.md

 ### List of Lifecycle Event Hooks<a name="reference-appspec-file-structure-hooks-list"></a>

+An EC2/On\-Premises deployment hook is executed once per deployment to an instance\.
+You can specify one or more scripts to run in a hook\.
+Each hook for a lifecycle event is specified with a string on a separate line\.
 Following are descriptions of the hooks that are available for use in your AppSpec file\.

 For information about which lifecycle event hooks are valid for which deployment and rollback types, see [Lifecycle Event Hook Availability](#reference-appspec-file-structure-hooks-availability)\.
 + **ApplicationStop** – This deployment lifecycle event occurs even before the application revision is downloaded\.
 You can specify scripts for this event to gracefully stop the application or remove currently installed packages in preparation of a deployment\.
 The AppSpec file and scripts used for this deployment lifecycle event are from the previous successfully deployed application revision\.
 **Note**
 An AppSpec file does not exist on an instance before you deploy to it\.
 For this reason, the **ApplicationStop** hook does not run the first time you deploy to the instance\.
 You can use the **ApplicationStop** hook the second time you deploy to an instance\.